 What about the disadvantages of pursuing this kind of mortgage?

 Deposits are usually higher for commercial properties than residential ones, and this is no different for semi-commercial properties.
-When you’re running a business, it can be a tricky decision to weigh up whether a big chunk of funds would be better invested in a property, or spent on expanding your enterprises elsewhere.
+When you’re running a business, it can be a tricky decision to weigh up whether a big chunk of funds would be better invested in a property or spent on expanding your enterprises elsewhere.

 As with any owned property, the general upkeep of the space will be down to you, so this can be an extra expense if any issues were to arise, such as a broken boiler.
 These additional (and often unexpected) costs will need to be factored into your overall affordability profile.

-Potential drop in property prices
+The potential drop in property prices

 Any negative fluctuation in property prices could leave you in negative equity with your property.
 Although prices will usually rise again, if you find yourself in a rush to sell for any reason, this could reduce your capital and affect your future borrowing capacity.